 Volcano Cake Extravaganza

 Bake a volcano-shaped cake and use frosting as lava.
 It’s a delicious way to learn about volcanoes and celebrate a birthday or special occasion.
+If you’re planning a warm-weather celebration, pair it with some bright sun cupcakes.

 Underwater Volcano

 Use a large, clear container to create an underwater volcano.
 The eruptions look mesmerizing as they bubble up through the water.
+This is just one of many exciting water sensory play ideas you can try at home.

 Glow-in-the-Dark Lava